-In the GMRA, the term for the sum of money paid by the Seller to the Buyer on the Repurchase Date to buy back equivalent collateral.
+In the GMRA, the term for the sum of money to be paid by the Seller of a repo to the Buyer on the Repurchase Date to buy back equivalent collateral.
 It is equal to the Purchase Price plus repo interest.
-This term also applies to the accrued value of the cash due to the Buyer on any day during the term of a repo, that is, the Purchase Price plus accrued return up to that particular date.
-In the case of sell/buy-backs, the Repurchase Price is net of any manufactured payment due to the Seller following the payment of a coupon, dividend or other Income on the collateral plus reinvestment income to compensate for the delayed payments.
+This term also applies to the value of the cash owed to the Buyer on any day during the term of a repo, that is, the Purchase Price plus repo interest accrued up to that particular date.
+In the case of Buy/Sell-Backs, the Repurchase Price is net of the amount of any coupon, dividend or other income on the collateral paid to the Buyer during the life of the transaction plus reinvestment income to compensate for the delayed payment.